Talibe: Nature of the abuse

-Convention on the Rights of the Child (CRC)

 The CRC creates rights to adequate living standards for children, with regard to the means of the primary caregivers, as well as the means of the state to support the primary caregivers.
 HRW argues that states, parents and marabouts are in breach of CRC in failing to oversee the adequate housing, care and nourishment of talibés.

 HRW also cites the following as other abuses of talibés which breach CRC.